maoschanz/drawing/README.md

 This application is a simple image editor, using Cairo and GdkPixbuf for basic drawing operations.

-It follows GNOME interface guidelines (but can optionally use elementarysOS UI guidelines or Cinnamon/MATE UI guidelines).
+It follows GNOME interface guidelines (but can optionally use elementaryOS UI guidelines or Cinnamon/MATE UI guidelines).

 PNG, JPEG and BMP files are supported.